 Anyone who has ever dealt with an addict knows that they have carefully constructed defenses.
 One of these defensives is lying.
-According to the National Institute on Drug Abuse, one of the characteristics of addiction is lying.
+One of the characteristics of addiction is lying.

 Unfortunately, not only does lying destroy relationships and trust, it inhibits the addict’s ability to seek treatment.
 Fortunately, there are ways to easily refute these lies.